-- 4.3.1 Items submitted for examination may have inherent limitations that can interfere with the procedures in this standard.
+4.3.1 Items submitted for examination may have inherent limitations that can interfere with the procedures in this standard.
 Limitations can be due to factors such as submission of non-original documents; the condition, quantity or comparability of the material submitted; or from limited discriminating characteristics.
-The FDE shall ensure that limitations are noted and recorded. - 4.3.2 Document examinations should be conducted prior to any destructive processing (e.g., latent prints, DNA, ink chemistry).
+The FDE shall ensure that limitations are noted and recorded.

+4.3.2 Document examinations should be conducted prior to any destructive processing (e.g., latent prints, DNA, ink chemistry).
 The FDE shall handle the items as required to avoid compromising subsequent examinations.
-The results of prior storage conditions, handling, testing, or destructive processing can interfere with the examination. - 4.3.3 Consideration shall be given to the possibility that multiple mechanical checkwriters may produce indistinguishable impressions.
+The results of prior storage conditions, handling, testing, or destructive processing can interfere with the examination.

+4.3.3 Consideration shall be given to the possibility that multiple mechanical checkwriters may not possess randomly acquired characteristics and, therefore, produce indistinguishable impressions.